gitan12/Predicting_Insurance_Premium/README.md

 We create a linear regression model and train it using the training data.
 This involves initializing a linear regression model object and fitting it to the training features (X_train) along with their corresponding target values (y_train).
 Through this process, the model learns the relationship between age and premium in the training dataset.

 ### H. Making Predictions
-We use the trained model to make predictions on the test set.

 ```python
 y_pred = LR.predict(X_test)